DDS Frequently Asked Questions

 What is included in my overall GPA?

 Overall GPA is comprised of all transferable postsecondary work completed as a full-time student.
-Full-time study is considered to be at least:
+Full-time study is equivalent to a minimum of:

-For applicants who have completed four or more years of full-time transferable postsecondary work, the overall GPA is calculated with the deletion of the lowest Fall/Winter GPA, provided it is not the:
+For applicants who have completed four or more years (Fall/Winter or Spring/Summer) of full-time transferable postsecondary work, the overall GPA is calculated with the deletion of the lowest GPA year, provided it is not the:

-• One of two years where *30 was taken.
+• One of only two required Fall/Winter years where 30 units was taken.

 I did poorly in my first year of study, can it not be included in my overall GPA?